Telenor Myanmar

 Telenor Myanmar (Burmese: တယ်လီနော မြန်မာ) was a telecommunications brand in Myanmar (Burma) between 2014 and 2022.
 It was established as a subsidiary of the Norwegian Telenor Group, and was sold off to the Lebanese M1 Group in the aftermath of the 2021 Myanmar coup d'état.
 After a lengthy regulatory process, Myanmar authorities approved the transaction on 18 March 2022.
 The company rebranded to ATOM on 8 June 2022.

+Cellular Services

+Telenor launched its operations on September 27, 2014, in Mandalay; on October 3, 2014, in Naypyidaw; and on October 26, 2014, in Yangon.
+Then, Telenor launched in other cities and rural areas.
+The company started advertising its 3G network in mid-2015.

+Telenor offered 2G, 3G, 4G (LTE) and 4.5G (LTE-A) networks, with VoLTE.
+Telenor launched 4G networks in July 2016.
+VoLTE services were added in January 2019.
+Telenor launched RCS in partnership with Google in February 2017 in more than 10 countries including Myanmar.

+Telenor Broadband

+Telenor Broadband is a broadband internet service offered by Telenor that includes two main options: Telenor Fiber Internet and Telenor Home Wireless Internet.
+Telenor Fiber Internet was first launched in late 2016, marketed for higher speeds and reliability.
+As for Telenor Home Wireless Internet, it was launched in mid-2018.

+Telenor Carrier Billing

+Telenor Carrier Billing is Telenor's implementation of Direct Carrier Billing (DCB) in Myanmar.
+It is believed that it was launched some time in 2020.

 History

 In February 2013, Telenor participated in the bidding for newly available Myanmar mobile licenses.
 On 27 June 2013, it was announced that Telenor had been awarded one of two 15-year contracts for telecom development in Myanmar.